Fall 2022 Newsletter

 Midlothian Heritage High School received multiple additions and renovations that started in summer 2020.
 These additions just opened for Fall 2022 school year.

-Midlothian Jean Coleman Elementary School is a new elementary school that started construction Spring and Summer 2021 and is slated to open later this Fall.
+Construction on Midlothian Jean Coleman Elementary School began in spring and summer of 2021.
+Now nearing completion, the new elementary school is slated to open later this fall.

 UTA Engineering Career Fair

-Tuesday, September 20th, RWB’s Andrew Murphy and Darrell Williams met with hundreds of engineering students at the University of Texas Arlington’s Engineering Career Fair, discussing various internship and fulltime opportunities available at the firm.
+On Tuesday, September 20, RWB’s Andrew Murphy and Darrell Williams attended UTA’s Engineering Career Fair.
+There, they met with hundreds of engineering students.
+Throughout the event, they shared details about internship and full-time opportunities available at RWB.

 “Meeting and engaging with so many talented UTA engineering students was a terrific experience.
 It’s amazing to see such great interest for our profession as MEP consulting engineers.
 I hop we get the chance to collaborate with them, either as interns or full-time employees.
 We are always looking for young engineers with the energy and curiosity to learn and grow as part of our team.”